NVIDIA/cheminformatics/README.md

  - Compute Morgan circular fingerprints, cluster using k-means, and perform dimensionality reduction using PCA and UMAP.
 Distributed GPU-accelerated algorithms with multi-GPU support are used in this method.
 This allows processing very large datasets.
  - Compute Morgan circular fingerprints, [Sparse Random Projection](https://docs.rapids.ai/api/cuml/stable/api.html?highlight=sparserandomprojection#cuml.random_projection.SparseRandomProjection) and cluster using k-means.
+ - Generate new molecules either by exploring the latent space between two molecules or sampling around a molecule

 ![screenshot](screenshot.png "Screenshot of cheminformatics dashboard")